PSUmodeling/Cycles/docs/index.md

  RESIDUEABGDN (Mg/ha),
  RESIDUERTN (Mg/ha),
  RESIDUERZN (Mg/ha),
- MANUREC (Mg/ha), and
+ MANUREC (Mg/ha),
- MANUREN (Mg/ha)
+ MANUREN (Mg/ha), and
+ SATURATION (100%)
 of different soil layers; and
  STANRESIDUEMASS (Mg/ha),
  FLATRESIDUEMASS (Mg/ha),
  STANRESIDUEN (Mg/ha),
  FLATRESIDUEN (Mg/ha),
- MANURESURFACEC (Mg/ha), and
+ MANURESURFACEC (Mg/ha),
  MANURESURFACEN (Mg/ha),

-To specify soil layers, use `_LX` after the variable name.
-For example, for soil moisture at soil layer 1, use `SMC_L1`.

-The `VALUE` column sets the value of the desired reinitialized variables.
+ STANRESIDUEWATER (mm),
+ FLATRESIDUEWATER (mm), and
+ INFILTRATION (mm/day).

+ The structure described above can repeat to specify re-initialization for as many days as needed.
+ To disable the re-initialization of certain variables, use `-999` as their values.

 [(Back to top)](#contents)